Agreement on Government Procurement: Review Body on Bid Challenges

-The Review Body on Bid Challenges is a body set up by party states in order to allow suppliers to challenge irregular government tenders.
+The Review Body on Bid Challenges is a body set up in 1998 by party states in order to allow suppliers to challenge irregular government tenders.
 The Review Body is independent and endeavors to process each case in an expeditious manner.
 The Review Body is also empowered to recommend Rapid Interim Measures (RIMs), which can be recommended within days where a Review Body finds a prima facie case for a bid challenge.

 UK membership after Brexit

 The UK applied the agreement as part of its EU membership from 1 January 1996.
-After it left on 1 February 2020, the agreement remained in force during the transition period until 1 January 2021.
+After the UK left the EU on 1 February 2020, the agreement remained in force during the transition period until 1 January 2021.
 Discussions about continued UK membership were initiated on 27 June 2018, and in October 2020, the UK was invited to become a party in its own right at the end of the transition phase.